Xining: History

 Construction of a highway to the mineral-rich Qaidam basin, and completion in 1959 a link to the Chinese rail network via Lanzhou in Gansu province, has spurred industrial development.
 This effort was part of a plan of the central government to rapidly exploit oil and pasturage in the Xining area beginning in the 1950s.

 Geography and climate

 Xining is located in the eastern part of Qinghai Province and lies on the Huangshui River.
-It has a total area of 343 km2.
+The four urban districts have a total area of 343 km2.